Prostate Cancer - Vejthani Hospital | JCI Accredited International Hospital in Bangkok, Thailand.

 Generally, prostate cancer symptoms are not apparent in the early stages of the disease.
 Because of this, routine screenings in the form of prostate-specific androgen (PSA)* tests and digital rectal exams are essential.
 More advanced prostate cancer may cause signs and symptoms, such as:

 Prostate-specific antigen (PSA) is a substance produced by the prostate gland.
 A test can measure whether or not levels in the blood are below or above normal.
-Whilst an elevated level may be a strong indicator that prostate cancer is present, this is not always the case, and further investigation that is required for confirmation is a biopsy or circulating tumor cell (CTC) test.
+Whilst an elevated level may be a strong indicator that prostate cancer is present, this is not always the case, and further investigation is often required using a biopsy or circulating tumor cell (CTC) test.
 A high PSA reading may indicate other, noncancerous, conditions, such as enlargement of the prostate (benign prostatic hyperplasia) and inflammation of the prostate (prostatitis).

 We recommend that men over the age of 50, and especially those with one or more risk factors (see below section), commence routine screening.